XamHans/easy-nodejs-backend-starter/README.md

 ```
 ! because we need dont have the certificates yet

 4) once you have removed the https part you can start docker-compose up --> certbot is now starting a challenge and is trying to challenge your nginx webserver.
-The certification should now be created and available to the nginx container through the shared volumes ( have a look at the certbot section in the docker-compose.yaml -->
+The certification should now be created and available to the nginx container through the shared volumes, have a look at the certbot section in the docker-compose.yaml -->
       - certbot-etc:/etc/letsencrypt
-      - certbot-var:/var/lib/letsencrypt)
+      - certbot-var:/var/lib/letsencrypt
-      )

 4.1) create your own TLS certificate --> `mkdir dhparam`, and
        sudo openssl dhparam -out ./dhparam/dhparam-2048.pem 2048